Asthma and gastro-oesophageal reflux

 The asthma-GORD connection

-Recent medical research has been trying to unravel the connection between 2 very common conditions: asthma and gastro-oesophageal reflux disease (GORD, also known as GERD).
-GORD is a condition in which the acidic contents of your stomach (partially digested food and acid) regurgitate or reflux (wash back) into the oesophagus (the gullet).
+GORD is a condition in which the acidic contents of your stomach (partially digested food and acid) regurgitate or reflux (wash back) into the oesophagus (your gullet or ‘food pipe’) and irritate it.
 It is the most common cause of heartburn and indigestion in Western society.

 How could reflux provoke asthma symptoms?

-Although researchers admit that the evidence is often conflicting and more studies need to be done into the connection between the 2 conditions, they have 2 main theories for how GORD could provoke asthma symptoms.
+Although researchers admit that the evidence is often conflicting and more studies need to be done into the connection between the 2 conditions, they have 2 main theories for the mechanism of how GORD could provoke asthma symptoms.

-- During reflux of stomach contents into the oesophagus and throat, stomach acid may get into the airways, causing irritation and inflammation, which in turn may cause tightening of the airways and provoke an asthma attack.
+- During reflux of stomach contents into the oesophagus and throat, stomach acid may be aspirated into the airways, causing irritation and inflammation, which in turn may cause tightening of the airways and provoke an asthma attack.

-- Stomach acid in the oesophagus, as it inflames and sometimes ulcerates into the tissue, may expose nerve endings and over-stimulate the vagus nerve, which supplies both the oesophagus and the lungs.
+- Stomach acid which has refluxed into the oesophagus, as it inflames and sometimes ulcerates into the tissue, may expose nerve endings and over-stimulate the vagus nerve, which supplies both the oesophagus and the lungs.
 Over-stimulating the vagus nerve might cause lung airway muscles to go into spasm as they do in an asthma attack.

-If you suspect you have reflux-related asthma symptoms, you should see your doctor.
+If you suspect you have reflux-related asthma symptoms, such as wheeze, cough or shortness of breath, you should see your doctor.
 He or she can diagnose your condition and provide a management plan and treatment for you.

 Clues that your asthma may be related to reflux are that: